boralyl/github-custom-component-tutorial/README.md

 ## What It Is

-An integration that monitors [GitHub](https://github.com/) repositories specified in a `configuration.yaml` file.
+An integration that monitors [GitHub](https://github.com/) repositories specified in a `configuration.yaml` file or optionally via the Integrations UI.

 ## Running Tests